feedhenry/wilcard_proxy/README.md

 DNS server that should be used to query subdomains from BASE_HOST For internal networks you would need to specify your local DNS server.
+If missing default system (docker dns server) would be used.

 > LOG_LEVEL `optional`